 Ten years ago, Frederiksberg’s Courthouse, a listed building from 1921, was joined by a contemporary neighbor with brand new courtrooms, offices and facilities for all users of the courthouse.
 It is located in central Frederiksberg, adjacent to Solbjerg Plads square.
 In recent years, this area has undergone comprehensive development and modernization, with a metro station, Copenhagen Business School, Frederiksberg High School and a variety of new squares and plazas.

-The brick facade of the extension matches the architectural style of the adjacent buildings and of Frederiksberg in general.
-A lighter shade of clay, however, was chosen for the bricks to give the building a contemporary feel.
+The facade of the courthouse fits in beautifully with the surrounding buildings and with the City of Frederiksberg in general.
+However a paler tone has been selected for the clay bricks to give the building a more contemporary look.

-All users of the building, with the exception of the defendants, have access to an oblong atrium, which divides the five-storey structure into two halves.
-The atrium runs the full length of the building from south to north and functions as a source of natural light to all floors, including the courtrooms on the two lower floors.
+All users of the courthouse, with the exception of the defendants, access the building via a long, transecting atrium.
+Extending the entire length of the five-story building from south to north, the atrium lets in plenty of daylight to every floor in the building, including the courtrooms located on the two lower floors.

 An invitation to court is not something people generally look forward to, but it’s another matter when you’re invited to take a look behind the courthouse walls during Open House.
 When you arrive in the reception area, it is neither as victim nor defendant – but rather as a curious architecture lover.
 And your curiosity will undoubtedly be satisfied after experiencing the new courthouse with its many facilities, along with the original listed courthouse from 1921.